stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 To close the channel cooperatively, the parties re-sign C_i with a `minSeqNum` of s and a `minSeqAge` of 0, then submit this transaction.

-### Fees
+### Network Transaction Fees

 All transaction fees are paid by the participant submitting the transaction to the Stellar network.

-All transactions that are presigned have their fees set to zero.
-The submitter of a transaction wraps the transactions in a fee bump transaction envelope and provides an appropriate fee, paying for the fee themselves.
+All transactions defined in the protocol have their fees set to zero.
+The submitter of a transaction wraps the transactions in a fee bump transaction envelope and provides an appropriate fee, paying the fee themselves.

-Credits and debits to escrow account E only ever represent payments between I and R, or top-ups or withdrawals, since all transaction fees are paid by the participants.
+Credits and debits to escrow account E only ever represent deposits or withdrawals by I or R, and the sum of all disbursements at close equal the sum of all deposits minus the sum of all withdrawals.
+Network transaction fees do not change the balance of the channel.

 ### Reserves

 All reserves for new ledger entries created to support the payment channel are supplied by the participant who will be in control of the ledger entry at channel close.
-Participants should have no impact or dependence on each other and so they must not sponsor ledger entries that only the other party controls after channel close.
+Participants should have no impact or dependence on each other after channel close, and so they must not sponsor ledger entries that only the other party controls after channel close, either directly or indirectly through the escrow or reserve accounts.
 For example, if the escrow account was to sponsor the creation of claimable balances at channel close, participant I would be unable to merge escrow account E until participant R claimed their claimable balances.

-Ledger entries that do not surbibe channel close, such as signers, are sponsored by their beneficiary.
+Ledger entries that do not survive channel close, such as signers, are sponsored by their beneficiary.
 A participant should not need to fund another participants excessive use of signers, participants should pay for their own key and signing requirements.